voxelmorph/voxelmorph/README.md

 # voxelmorph: Learning-Based Image Registration

-**voxelmorph** is a library for learning-based tools related to alignment/registration, and in general modelling with deformations.
+**voxelmorph** is a general purpose library for learning-based tools for alignment/registration, and more generally modelling with deformations.

 # Tutorial